dastansam/dastansam.github.io/index.md

 **Personal projects**

-This section lists some of the personal projects that I am proud of.
+This section lists some of the personal and freelance projects that I am proud of.

 ***Fiat on-off ramp***